NVIDIA/DeepLearningExamples/PyTorch/Segmentation/nnUNet/README.md

 Test time augmentation is an inference technique which averages predictions from augmented images with its prediction.
 As a result, predictions are more accurate, but with the cost of slower inference process.
 For nnU-Net, we use all possible flip combinations for image augmenting.
 Test time augmentation can be enabled by adding the `--tta` flag.

-**Deep supervision**

-Deep supervision is a technique which adds auxiliary loss in U-Net decoder.
-For nnU-Net, we add auxiliary losses to all but the lowest two decoder levels.
-Final loss is the weighted average of losses.
-Deep supervision can be enabled by adding the `--deep_supervision` flag.

 ## Setup

 The following section lists the requirements that you need to meet in order to start training the nnU-Net model.